In every street of the bustling capital you can find a restaurant with the famous national dish Cozido à Portuguesa on its daily menu.

 Address: Rua Egas Moniz 45A (Areeiro)

-Chiringuito Lisbon
+Chiringuito Lisboa

 The Chiringuito restaurant is one of the most traditional places in the city!
 Located in the Campo de Ourique neighborhood, its decor is really beautiful, looking like an Alentejo house.